ikwak2/DCLEAR/README.md

 And we can approximate unknown weights using training data.

 ### Constructing tree from the distance matrix
 With the previously proposed distance matric, we can construct distance matrix among cells.
-We can apply diverse types of tree construction algorithms such as Neighbor-Joining(NJ), FastME.
+We can apply tree construction algorithms such as Neighbor-Joining(NJ), FastME.

 ## Usage